JayArenas/jayarenas/README.md

 <div align="center"> I'm Jay! 💻 First and foremost, thank you for taking the time to be here and taking a look at what I have been up to.
 <br/>
 A little background: I am a lifelong musician and creative.
 I am a software engineer, welder, and photographer.
-I love creating, and technology and have committed to learning new technologies and languages.
+I love creating, and technology and have committed to learning new technologies and creative outlets.
 </div>

 <br/>